Wajahat Rauf

 Wajahat Rauf is a Pakistani director, actor, screenwriter, producer and musician.

 He has directed and produced commercially successful films, including Karachi Se Lahore (2015), Lahore Se Aagey (2016), Chhalawa (2019), Parde Mein Rehne Do (2022) & Daghabaaz Dil (2024).
 Rauf has also produced several popular TV dramas including Raqs-e-Bismil (2021).
 He is the host and creator of a popular YouTube show Voice Over Man.

 Career

 TV producer and musician

 Wajahat Rauf was the channel head of AAG TV, a youth entertainment channel with particular focus on music, and he himself released a song in 2011, Shikwa.
-It became the OST for the youth series Kiya Life Hai aired on ARY Digital.
+It became the OST for the youth series Kiya Life Hai, which aired on ARY Digital.
 He has produced over 26 television dramas.

 Film career

-Rauf made his debut as a film director with Karachi Se Lahore in 2015, which grossed 10.5 crore at box-office.
-He made his second film in 2016, which was titled Lahore Se Aagey, which grossed 21.6 crore at box-office.
-In 2019, he directed Chhalawa which was also a box-office success.
+Rauf made his debut as a film director with Karachi Se Lahore in 2015, which grossed Rs.10.5 crore at the box-office.
+He made his second film in 2016, which was titled Lahore Se Aagey, which grossed Rs.
+21.6 crore at the box-office.
+In 2019, he directed Chhalawa, which was also a box-office success.
 His 4th film, Parde Mein Rehne Do was released on May 3, 2022, and received critical acclaim from major publications.